Anesthesiology rotation at North Shore University Hospital

 Neurosurgical ICU rotation at North Shore University Hospital

-NSUH is where the majority of clinical neurosurgical training takes place.
-Junior and mid-level residents split their time between managing the inpatient service, assisting in operating room, and seeing consults on the floors and in the emergency room.
+This campus is where the majority of clinical neurosurgical training takes place.
+Junior and mid-level residents split their time between managing the inpatient service, assisting in the operating room, and seeing consults on the floors and in the emergency room.
 Senior residents manage the service under attending supervision and have increasing responsibilities in the operating rooms.
-NSUH has a 16-bed Neurosurgical ICU, staffed by dedicated neurointensivists, with a dedicated mobile CT scanner.
-Annually, there are over 2,000 neurosurgical cases at NSUH.
-Endovascular surgery is based here, as is the stereotactic radiosurgery program.
+The hospital has a 16 bed neurosurgical ICU, staffed by dedicated neurointensivists, with a dedicated mobile CT scanner.
+Annually, there are over 2,000 neurosurgical cases at the hospital.
+Endovascular surgery is also based here.
 Other technological capabilities include intraoperative MRI and three surgical navigation stations, including capability for automated whole brain tractography.

-Clinical Neurosurgery rotation at Long Island Jewish & Cohen Children’s Medical Center
+Clinical neurosurgery rotation at Long Island Jewish Medical Center and Cohen Children’s Medical Center

-The residents at LIJ/CCMC manage an integrated service.
-Annually, there are approximately 300 pediatric neurosurgical cases and over 400 adult neurosurgical cases.
+The residents manage an integrated service.
+Annually, there are approximately 400 pediatric neurosurgical cases and over 300 adult neurosurgical cases.
 In addition, most surgery for epilepsy is done here.
-There are two dedicated surgical navigation stations in the ORs.
+There are two dedicated surgical navigation stations in the operating rooms.

 Neurology rotation at North Shore University Hospital

-The resident on neurology works as a team member of the neurology staff and functions as a neurology junior resident.
-The objectives of the rotation are to provide the resident with adequate exposure to the evaluation and treatment of variety of neurologic pathology, not all of which is surgical.
+The resident works as a team member of the neurology staff and functions as a neurology junior resident.
+The objectives of the rotation are to provide the resident with adequate exposure to the evaluation and treatment of neurologic pathology, not all of which is surgical.
 Residents have the option of rotation on pediatric neurology and/or neuroophthalmology services.

-Residents spend four weeks in Neuropathology and receive Neuroradiology experience together with their Neurology rotation.
+Residents spend four weeks in neuropathology and receive neuroradiology experience, together with their neurology rotation.
 Intensive instruction is provided by fellowship-trained faculty from each service.
-At the conclusion of this rotation, the residents should be familiar with the advanced interpretation of CT, MR, and angiographic images, be able to recognize histological patterns of common neurosurgical diseases, and understand contemporary diagnostic methods of immunopathology and molecular genetics.
+At the conclusion of this rotation, the residents should be familiar with the advanced interpretation of CT, MR and angiographic images, recognize histological patterns of common neurosurgical diseases, and understand contemporary diagnostic methods of immunopathology and molecular genetics.

 This rotation is designed to offer residents protected time to have a concentrated learning experience in peripheral nerve surgery.
-Residents will participate in surgery for patients with compression of the median and ulnar nerves, primarily.
+Residents will primarily participate in surgery for patients with compression of the median and ulnar nerves.

 This rotation is designed to offer the residents protected time to have a concentrated learning experience in stereotactic radiosurgery (SRS).
-During a 3-month period, residents will spend one day a week in the SRS Center at the Center for Advanced Medicine near the LIJMC campus.
+During a three month period, residents will spend three days a week in the Stereotactic Radiosurgery Center at the Center for Advanced Medicine near the Long Island Jewish Medical Center campus.
 This facility houses the Gamma Knife Perfexion along with two state-of-the-art linear accelerators (linacs) equipped with full stereotactic technology.